 (2) Initial site inspection of erosion and sedimentation controls and placement of tree protection measures shall occur after installation of barriers around preserved areas and construction of all structural erosion and sedimentation controls, but before any clearing or grading has begun.

 G. Site security in developed areas.
-If any active part of a development site, is within 300 feet of an occupied home, school, playground, street commonly used by school children who walk to school, retail establishment, place of assembly or other location frequented by members of the public and particularly by children, the developer shall protect such active work areas with a suitable security fence and such other measures as the Board may require for the protection of the public.
-If an open excavation deeper than two feet or an uncapped foundation is allowed to remain for more than 30 days, it shall be surrounded by a chainlink fence until the hazard has been removed.
+If any active part of a development site is within 300 feet of an occupied home, school, playground, street commonly used by school children who walk to school, retail establishment, place of assembly or other location frequented by members of the public and particularly by children, the developer shall protect such active work areas with a suitable security fence and such other measures as the Board may require for the protection of the public.
+If an open excavation deeper than two feet or an uncapped foundation is allowed to remain for more than 30 days, it shall be surrounded by a chain-link fence until the hazard has been removed.
 It will be a particular duty of the compliance monitor to enforce this provision.

 H. Required performance security.
 In addition to the security statutorily required for the construction of roads, The Planning Board may require a performance guarantee in a form acceptable to the Board to cover the costs associated with compliance with the regulations concerning site construction.